Gabriel-Dalton/olach/README.md

 Once you've downloaded the HTML and assets, import them into VS Code to run the app locally!
 This way, you can easily explore the app's structure and functionality.

-## Name Origin:
-The name **Olach** is derived from the Irish word **"i bhfolach,"** meaning "hidden."
-This name reflects the app’s core mission of keeping your notes private and secure, ensuring your data is only accessible by you.

-## Contributions:
-We welcome contributions!
-Feel free to check the issues section for open tasks or suggest new features.

-## Future Development:
-I aim to continue working on adding **AES encryption** using CryptoJS to ensure advanced security for your notes.
-Other planned features include **auto-locking** after inactivity, **password protection** for added privacy, and offering the choice between **local storage** or using external options like **cookies**, **Supabase**, or **Firebase** if users prefer to store their data on a server.

 ### Performance Metrics

 ![image](https://github.com/user-attachments/assets/5b72fa0a-371a-4e81-9d34-27c57fa5b237)